What is the GROW model?

-R (Reality): You analyze your department:
+Reality: You analyze your Department:

-- It’s been 5 years since the last promotion in your department.
+- It’s been 5 years since the last promotion in your Department.

 - You have been working hard for years but you see it difficult since there are not lots of “management” positions.

-However, in other departments the situation is very different:
+However, in other Departments the situation is very different:

-- There are plenty of opportunities.
+- There are plenty of Opportunities.

 - On the other hand, you don’t have the precise knowledge it would require.

-- Stay in your same position and department and keep working hard.
+- Stay in your same position and Department and keep working hard.

-- The next time you see your boss you’ll mention him (again) that you’d like to be promoted.
+- The next time you see your boss you’ll mention him that you’d like to be promoted.

-- Move to another department and try there.
+- Move to another Department and try there.

-- You need your boss approval.
+- You need the approval of your Manager.

-- Look for another Job (in other company).
+- Look for another Job (in other Company).

-- You will suggest a 1-year Test period before getting that promotion.
+- You will suggest a 1-year Test period before getting that Promotion.

-- That will show that you are an honest employee: you want a promotion just if you deserve it.
+- That will show that you are an honest employee: You want a promotion just if you deserve it.

-If, your Boss doesn’t allow you to move to other department or, once there you see no option of getting promoted in 1 year (after 1 year of hard work) you’ll look for another Job position (in other company) with more responsibility.
+If, your Boss doesn’t allow you to move to other Department or, once there you see no option of getting promoted in 1 year (after 1 year of hard work) you’ll look for another Job Position (in other company) with more responsibility.